Linus4/eldritchinstinct/main.typ

 Use the following template to model a spell:

 *Name*\
-X MP, X WIL, dX Insight, X Broken notches, (opposed), X Casting Time
+X MP, X Insight, X Broken notches
+- Casting Time
 - Description of effects

-// The spell template is confusing and could use an example.
+//The spell template is confusing and could use an example.

 #pagebreak()